manno-xx/Phaser3CMD/README.md

 * [CursorKeys](https://github.com/manno-xx/Phaser3CMD/tree/master/CursorKeys) How to respond to the cursor keys to control some in-game object.
 * [KeyboardInteraction](https://github.com/manno-xx/Phaser3CMD/tree/master/KeyboardInteraction) Pressing a key and have Phaser respond only once, even if you keep it pressed.
 * [KeyIsDown](https://github.com/manno-xx/Phaser3CMD/tree/master/KeyIsDown) Check if a certain key is pressed and act upon it.
 A simplified version of CursorKeys
+* [KeyIsDownWithInterval](https://github.com/manno-xx/Phaser3CMD/tree/master/KeyIsDownWithInterval) Check if a certain key is pressed and act upon it.
+The check only returns true if an indicated time has passed since the lat time the check returned true.

 ### Week 2